NanoComp/meep/doc/docs/Python_User_Interface.md

 field Fourier transforms for `nfreq` equally spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2` or an array/list `freq` for arbitrarily spaced frequencies.
 Return a *flux object*, which you can pass to the functions below to get the flux spectrum, etcetera.
+To reduce the memory-bandwidth burden of accumulating DFT fields, an integer `decimation_factor` >= 1 can be specified.
+DFT field values are updated every `decimation_factor` timesteps.
+Use this feature with care, as the decimated timeseries may be corrupted by [aliasing](https://en.wikipedia.org/wiki/Aliasing) of high frequencies.
+The choice of decimation factor should take into account the properties of all sources in the simulation as well as the frequency range of the DFT field monitor.

 </div>